-AECOM is pleased to submit the draft Sewage Disposal Facility O&M Manual to fulfill the requirements of water Licence No. G17L3-001.
-Comments will be incorporated into the final version.
+AECOM is pleased to submit the final Sewage Disposal Facility O&M Manual to fulfill the requirements of water Licence No. G17L3-001.
+The draft version of this document was approved by the Gwich'in Land and Water Board on November 22, 2019.
+The final version of the same report included signatures from the authors.